thejmazz/js-bioinformatics-exercise/README.md

 // ncbi.search from piped2.js
 ```

 Then ran `npm run bundle`. (see `scripts` in `package.json`).
-I logged `sequences`
-so I can determine the schema msa wants..something which was missing from their
-documentation.
-Comparing the generated array, and our pipe created array,
-they look fairly similar.
+Here's what
+it looks like!
+The format is a bit messed up, there's probably some settings
+we are missing.
+Perhaps not surprisingly, these sequences only differ at one position!
+So this is perhaps not the best MSA example.

 ![msa](img/msa1.png)

-We just need to refine `id`, produce `name`. `meta` is an empty object so we
-can probably leave that for now.

 [jshint]: http://jshint.com/